The basics of user personas

 There exist multiple templates that guide you through the creation process.

 If you want to use them in a workshop, we recommend using printable pen & paper templates.
 They make it easier for you to develop personas within a group before working on them online.
 Get our persona pen & paper templates here.

-As a next step you can switch to an online tool, digitize your persona and share it with your team.
+As a next step you can switch to an online tool wit more features and details, digitize your persona and share it with your team.